 Eat more foods that can moisten our lungs and digestion including pears and apples.
 You can also add onions, fresh ginger to the diet to assist with colds or allergies.

 With exercise try to avoid heavy aerobics as it can drain your vital energy and weaken your immune system.
 Instead do more gently forms of exercise such as walking, tai chi and yoga.
-This can help increase your immune system to protect you from infections.

 Remember to go to bed early during autumn and rise early.
 In Chinese theory, one’s sleep habits should also adjust with the seasons.
 As the days get shorter in autumn, sleep earlier to avoid the cold nights and wake up to the early morning sun.
 As the weather cools more, remember to avoid the cold by wearing a scarf or light jacket when outside in the wind.